-Brandon Logeman (Dennis Thiele, PhD): Research is focused on exploring the roles of copper in eukaryotic cells.
+Brandon Logeman (Dennis Thiele, PhD – Fourth Year): Research is focused on exploring the roles of copper in eukaryotic cells.

 Laura holds a B.A. from Wofford College in Chemistry.
 She studies the effects of brominated flame retardants and their metabolites on development and thyroid regulation using zebrafish (Danio rerio) as a model organism.
 Her dissertation title is: “Thyroid Hormone Dysregulation from Flame Retardant Exposure in Early and Juvenile Life Stages of the Zebrafish”.

-Anthony Oliveri (Edward Levin, PhD) – Second year ITEHP / Pharmacology and Cancer Biology
+Anthony Oliveri (Edward Levin, PhD) – Fourth Year ITEHP / Pharmacology and Cancer Biology

 Mamle Quarmyne (John Chute, MD): Title of Research Project is “Protein Tyrosine Phosphatase Receptor Sigma (PTPσ) Regulates Hematopoietic Stem Cell Fate.”

-Simon Roberts (Heather Stapleton, PhD): Studies in vitro metabolism of brominated flame retardants.
+Simon Roberts (Heather Stapleton, PhD – Graduated in 2014): Studies in vitro metabolism of brominated flame retardants.

-John Rooney (Joel Meyer, PhD): Investigates metabolic and behavioral effects caused by mitochondrial DNA damage in the C. elegans model.
+John Rooney (Joel Meyer, PhD – Fifth Year): Investigates metabolic and behavioral effects caused by mitochondrial DNA damage in the C. elegans model.